twilio/twilio-python/README.markdown

 addition, you will need to choose a 'To' and 'From' before making outgoing calls.
 See http://www.twilio.com/docs for more information.

+### Testing
+You can use the Twilio library for testing as well, using the Fake Twilio API hosted at https://twilioapi.appspot.com.
+Note that this API is not officially supported by Twilio, so be careful.
+To use the fake API, just specify `test=True` when creating an Account object.

 ### Files
   * **twilio.py**: include this library in your code
   * **examples/example-rest.py**: example usage of REST